rsr-at-mindtwin/wisdom/README.md

 17. The most cost-effective and least-effort-intensive way to prove merit is by leaving.
 Employers have trouble re-evaluating people, especially individual contributors, but exiting to somewhere better means that either they re-evaluate you, or they don't, but it no longer matters.
 18. Never, ever rely on an addict.
 19. All sentences, in all languages, implicitly end with the phrase "for now."
+20. If you see an advertisement, story, essay, etc. in any media, especially online media, even if it appears to be aimed at a different demographic, it's actually there for *you*, specifically, to manipulate you.
+21. Be aware that skill at detecting manipulative people actually ends up selecting for a higher class of skilled liars - you will believe the one who fools you.
+[6]

 Adjacent:

 1. Sudden, forceful, detailed denials without lag tend to indicate the assertions that triggered them are correct[1]
 2. A conflict-avoidant personality type in a leadership position can only lead to ruin.

 Footnotes: